-AFW2's EIT Transition Liaisons provide support to care management teams and transitioning Airmen or

-Guardians.
-The Air Force Wounded Warrior Empowerment in Transition (EIT) Program equips, encourages, and empowers recovering Airmen, Guardians and Caregivers in the development and achievement of long-term career and life goals.
-EIT focuses on supporting Wounded, Ill, or Injured Airmen or Guardians.
+AFW2's EIT Transition Liaisons provide support to care management teams and transitioning wounded warriors.
+The EIT Program equips, encourages, and empowers recovering wounded warriors and caregivers in the development and achievement of employment goals in the civilian community.
 Participants receive personalized coaching and guidance to ensure positive management of career changes, building effective ways forward and to take charge of their post-military lives.
 For more information, please contact AFPC.DPFWS.EIT@us.af.mil.